Development Permits

 A Development Permit may be required in areas designated for:

-In many cases, both a development and building permit are required.
-If your project involves construction of a building, the renovation or addition to a building, and for any change in the type of occupancy of the building, a Building Permit Application must be submitted once the Development Permit is issued.
+In many cases, both a development permit and building permit are required.
+If your project involves construction of a building, the renovation or addition to a building, and for any change in the type of occupancy of the building, a Building Permit Application must be submitted.
+Please use the Building Permit Application Document Checklist to understand the types of information and supporting documents required when submitting a building permit application to the City of Fernie.
+A building permit application can only be reviewed once all development permits associated with the project have been issued.

 Refer to our Building Permits & Inspections page for a full list of examples when a building permit is required.